Marinto-Richee/Marinto-Richee/README.md

-# 👋 Yo, What's Good?
+# 👋 Hlo!
+What's Good?
 I'm Marinto Richee

 ## 🤖 About Me
 Hey there, internet traveler!
 I'm Marinto, a fresh grad who's basically married to AI, Data Science, and all things tech.
 Picture me sipping coffee at 3 AM, debugging neural nets, and vibing to lo-fi beats.
 I'm all about cooking up Deep Learning models, messing with Digital Image Processing, and yeeting impactful AI projects into the universe.
 Wanna collab and make some *meme-worthy* tech?
 Let's do this! 🚀